kansil/ProFAB/profab/model_learn/README.md

 Model learn includes machine learning algprithms based on regression and classification and ProFAB provides tuning hyperparameters with randomized search.
 The hyperparameters of each algorithm are portrayed in [hyperparameters.py](hyperparameters.py).
 These hyperparameters can be redefined to increase performance of models.

 ## Methods

 ### Binary Classifications

-Binary classification is main task of ProFAB which is used to classify proteins according to their proteins.
-To achieve that different methods based on python scikit-learn package are presented.
-Used algorithms are:
+ProFAB provides machine learning algorithms for constructing binary classifiers.
+After the preprocessing steps (i.e., obtaining the dataset, featurization and scaling), classification methods given in Table 4 can be used to train predictive models.
+All algorithms are based on scikit-learn Python package.

     - logistic_regression
     - ridge_classifier